juanelviztoo/Machine-Learning-and-Deep-Learning/README.md

 Case Description :

+Where, participants were able to predict house prices using **Multilayer Perceptron** by utilizing _Pandas_, _Numpy_, _Scikit-learn_, and _Matplotlib_ libraries along with the _**Tensorflow-Keras**_ Framework.

+TODO:
+- Complete the code provided.
+- Answer [QUESTION] directly on the notebook, if any.
+- Enable T4 GPU in Google Colab, if instructed.

 ## Number 4 Deep Learning - Classify Credit Fraud Transactions using Multilayer Perceptron (Supervised: Classification)

 Case Description :

+Where, participants were able to classify fraud transactions using **Multilayer Perceptron** by utilizing _Pandas/cuDF_, _Scikit-learn/cuML_, _Numpy/cuPy_ libraries along with _**PyTorch**_ framework.

+TODO :
+- Complete the code provided.
+- Answer [QUESTION] directly on the notebook, if any.
+- Enable T4 GPU in Google Colab, if instructed.
+- Ensure that the model evaluation result (with test data) is above 95%.